project-chip/connectedhomeip/examples/rvc-app/README.md

 Example command: `./scripts/tests/run_python_test.py --script src/python_testing/TC_RVCOPSTATE_2_3.py --script-args "--storage-path admin_storage.json --PICS examples/rvc-app/rvc-common/pics/RVC_Operational_State_Cluster_Test_Plan.txt --int-arg PIXIT_ENDPOINT:1"`

 Use the out-of-band messages, chip-tool messages and the state machine diagram to navigate to the required states.

+### Running the yaml tests

+After commissioning the device, all the yaml tests can be run by running the `run_all_yaml_tests.sh` script from the root dir with the node ID that the device was commissioned with.